 Early History of the Barrgate family

-Another 399 words (28 lines of text) covering the years 1275, 1500, 1607 and 1180 are included under the topic Early Barrgate History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barrgate research.
+Another 200 words (14 lines of text) covering the years 1275, 1500, 1607 and 1180 are included under the topic Early Barrgate History in all our PDF Extended History products and printed products wherever possible.

 Barrgate Spelling Variations